 - Sell stock shares as its 50-day moving average dips under the 200-day moving average

 These two simple instructions can be written to automatically monitor stock price (and the moving average indicators) and place the buy and sell orders when the defined conditions are met.
-This simple algorithm is much more efficient than a trader who would monitor the live prices and graphs, or place orders himself.
+This simple algorithm is much more efficient than a trader who would monitor the live prices and graphs or place orders himself.

-However, in practice trading algorithms are much more complex and require a lot of knowledge and research.
+However, in practice, trading algorithms are much more complex and require a lot of knowledge and research.
 We do not recommend starting live trading without testing your strategy and performing various analysis.
 Quant Savvy offers 100% hands-free futures trading system to increase returns and minimise potential risk.
 Our automated trading systems invest autonomously, eliminating the psychology of investor from trading decisions.

 Finding Inefficiencies in the Market

 An inefficient market is one in which an asset’s prices do not accurately reflect its true value.
-Most market display some level of inefficiencies.
+Most markets display some level of inefficiencies.
 Quant Trading experts expose those inefficiencies in the market using sophisticated computerized algorithms that can generate returns for investors.
 Market inefficiencies exist due to information asymmetries, transaction costs, market psychology, and human emotion, among other reasons.
 Many believe in efficient market hypothesis, while others exploit deviations.
-However, efficient market hypothesis is mainly academic and does not apply to live trading to generate real profits.
+However, an efficient market hypothesis is mainly academic and does not apply to live trading to generate real profits.

 In an inefficient market, some investors can make excess returns while others might lose more than expected.
 Quant trading experts say: “If you can’t measure risk, then you can’t manage risk”.
-Most of the human discretionary fund’s trade based on pure guesswork.
-All markets tend to trend beyond random, so there is no right or wrong method, as long as exposed market inefficiencies show some repeatable behaviour – read more about quantifying market inefficiency.
+Most of the human discretionary funds trade based on pure guesswork.
+All markets tend to trend beyond random, so there is no right or wrong method as long as exposed market inefficiencies show some repeatable behaviour – read more about quantifying market inefficiency.
 However, there is an important ‘Black Swan’ phenomenon to consider.
 Even though algorithmic trading is not affected by human emotions, there are multiple market dips, or black swans, with algo trading.
 There is a sudden dramatic move in the market before it returns to normalcy shortly afterwards.

 Finding a Fundamental Truth to each Market

 All-day trading automated trading strategies are based on finding a fundamental truth about the market.
 Quants aim to define rules which seek best to model repeatable non-random behaviour.
 Some Quants might use technical analysis and test if repeatable patterns exist in past market data, some may use arbitrage models and others may use order flow analysis.
 Whatever method is used the Quant will break down the premise into a series of basic rules and test them on various sets of market data.
-If the tested rules prove to show an edge well beyond random then the rules can be pursued further, and a system can be designed around these core set of rules:
+If the tested rules prove to show an edge well beyond random, then the rules can be pursued further, and a system can be designed around these core set of rules:

 - Investors love trend/momentum following but have to wait for months to profit.
-Moreover, long term trades can be pure luck whereas Quant tends to work on a day trading timeframe and can make even 100s of trades a day.
+Moreover, long-term trades can be pure luck, whereas Quant tends to work on a day trading timeframe and can make even 100s of trades a day.
 On a day trading level, the same market trends exist, your algo trading strategy determines when is the best probability of catching a strong trend.

 5. Algorithmic Trading Strategies